Myanmar minister flies to Thailand for crisis talks

 But Suu Kyi’s party, which swept a Nov.
 8 election that the military says was marred by fraud, and its supporters want its victory recognised.

-Indonesia’s foreign minister, Retno Marsudi, who is in Thailand, had been expected to fly to Myanmar but that trip was off, her ministry said.
+Indonesia’s foreign minister, Retno Marsudi, who is in Thailand, had been expected to fly to Myanmar but the trip was off, her ministry said.

-“After taking into account current developments and the input of other ASEAN countries, this is not the ideal time to conduct a visit to Myanmar,” Indonesian foreign ministry spokesman, Teuku Faizasyah, told a briefing in Jakarta.
+“After taking into account current developments and the input of other ASEAN countries, this is not the ideal time to conduct a visit,” Indonesian foreign ministry spokesman, Teuku Faizasyah, told a briefing in Jakarta.

-On Tuesday, hundreds of protesters gathered outside Indonesia’s embassy in Yangon to voice opposition to a new election, demanding that the votes they cast in November be recognised.
+On Tuesday, hundreds of protesters gathered outside Indonesia’s embassy in Yangon to oppose a new election, demanding that the votes they cast in November be recognised.

 The army seized power after alleging fraud in the November elections, detaining Suu Kyi and much of the party leadership.
 The electoral commission dismissed the fraud complaints.